RShergold/really-small-mustache/README.md

 And my own slight tweak
 #####Escaped Partials:
 {{1> file_name.html}}
-Escaped for use in a js string
+Escaped for use in a JS string